dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmStorageVerificationSchedule)"
     "
+    .. _dcmStorageVerificationMaxScheduled:

+    :ref:`Maximal scheduled Storage Verifications <dcmStorageVerificationMaxScheduled>`",integer,"Maximal number of scheduled Storage Verification tasks on this device.
+Recommended to be set to the expected number of Storage Verification tasks performed by this device in the configured Storage Verification Polling Interval.
+0 = no limitation.

+    (dcmStorageVerificationMaxScheduled)"
+    "
     .. _dcmStorageVerificationPollingInterval:

     :ref:`Storage Verification Polling Interval <dcmStorageVerificationPollingInterval>`",string,"Polling Interval for Series scheduled for Storage Verification in ISO-8601 duration format PnDTnHnMn.nS.